DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: Experiments

-\textbf{Agentic RL Training Analysis.} We present the validation reward, model entropy, average interaction turns, and tool-call accuracy throughout the RL training process in Figure~\ref{training_statistics}.
-To evaluate the effectiveness of DeepTravel, we highlight the following findings: \textbf{(i) Impact of the cold-start and experience replay strategies.} The cold-start strategy helps initialize a reasonably effective policy, particularly in terms of producing a more appropriate number of tool-interaction turns (whereas the base model tends to overuse tool calls).
+This section presents an in-depth analysis on cold-start, experience replay strategy and sandbox construction.
+Specifically, we present the validation reward, model entropy, average interaction turns, and tool-call accuracy throughout the agentic RL training process in Figure~\ref{training_statistics}.
+We highlight the following findings:

+\textbf{Impact of Cold-Start and Experience Replay Strategies.} The cold-start strategy helps initialize a reasonably effective policy, particularly in terms of producing a more appropriate number of tool-interaction turns (whereas the base model tends to overuse tool calls).
 The experience replay strategy contributes little in the very early training stages.
-However, by progressively replaying previously failed samples, it steadily enhances the model’s capacity and eventually leads to substantial improvements over the no-replay baseline in later training steps. \textbf{ (ii) Impact of the sandbox.} We compare agentic RL training with real-world APIs and with the constructed sandbox.
-Tool-call accuracy with real APIs is unstable and consistently lower than that achieved in the sandbox.
-Under these circumstances, the TP agent shows no clear reward improvement, highlighting the importance of a stable sandbox environment for agentic Rl training. \textbf{(iii) Non-decreasing entropy in agentic RL.} We further observe a non-decreasing entropy phenomenon during agentic RL training, which is also posed by several very recent studies \cite{dong2025agentic}.
+However, by progressively replaying previously failed samples, it steadily enhances the model’s capacity and eventually leads to substantial improvements over the no-replay baseline in later training steps.

+\textbf{Impact of Travel Sandbox.} We compare agentic RL training with real-world APIs and with the constructed sandbox.
+As shown in Figure \ref{training_statistics}, tool-call accuracy with real-world APIs is unstable and consistently lower than that achieved in the sandbox.
+Under these circumstances, the TP agent shows no clear reward improvement, highlighting the importance of a stable sandbox environment for agentic Rl training.
+In addition, we also provide detailed tool call statistics of the constructed sandbox during a single RL training epoch using 500 queries.
+As presented in Table \ref{tab:sandbox_statistics}, the sandbox caches about one million mock data, ensuring stable agent RL training.
+Supported by this stable sandbox environment, the agent successfully executed totally 12,883 tool calls within a single training run, demonstrating the robustness of the sandbox.

+\textbf{Non-decreasing Entropy in Agentic RL.} We observe a non-decreasing entropy phenomenon during agentic RL training, which is also posed by several very recent studies \cite{dong2025agentic}.
 We think the behind reason lies on that the TP agent need to continually adapt its policy to the dynamically changing responses of external tools.